Almost Like Being In Switzerland

 2 T. fresh chives, chopped

 Preheat oven to 350° F.

-Heat one tablespoon olive oil in a medium skillet over medium high heat.
+Heat one tablespoon olive oil in a medium skillet over medium-high heat.
 Add the pancetta and sauté until crispy, remove from pan and let drain on a paper towel.
-In the same skillet, if necessary add the remaining olive oil to the pan drippings and sauté the shallots with the Herbs de Provence until translucent.
+In the same skillet, if necessary, add the remaining olive oil to the pan drippings and sauté the shallots with the Herbs de Provence until translucent.
 Remove from heat.
-Return the pancetta to the shallots and combine.
+Return the pancetta to the shallots and combine them.
 Season to taste with a couple of twists of fresh ground black pepper and one teaspoon Kosher salt.